 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
-In evaluating dietary exposure to pyroxasulfone, EPA considered exposure under the petitioned-for tolerances as well as all existing pyroxasulfone tolerances in 40 CFR 180.659.
+In evaluating dietary exposure to pyroxasulfone, EPA conducted a new dietary exposure and risk assessment that considered exposure under the petitioned-for tolerances as well as all existing pyroxasulfone tolerances in 40 CFR 180.659.
 EPA assessed dietary exposures from pyroxasulfone in food as follows:

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.
 Such effects were identified for pyroxasulfone.
-In estimating acute dietary exposure, EPA used food consumption information from the U.S. Department of Agriculture's National Health and Nutrition Examination Survey, What We Eat in America, (NHANES/WWEIA).
-As to residue levels in food, EPA assumed 100 percent crop treated (PCT) at tolerance-level residues adjusted upward to account for metabolites which are not in the tolerance expression from specific use patterns.
+In estimating acute dietary exposure, EPA used food consumption information from the United States Department of Agriculture's (USDA) National Health and Nutrition Examination Survey, What We Eat in America, (NHANES/WWEIA).
+As to residue levels in food, EPA assumed 100 percent crop treated (PCT) at tolerance-level residues adjusted upward to account for metabolites which are not in the Start Printed Page 34631tolerance expression from specific use patterns.

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the U.S. Department of Agriculture's NHANES/WWEIA.
+In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA/NHANES/WWEIA.
 As to residue levels in food, EPA made the same assumptions (adjusted tolerance-level residues and 100 PCT) as in the acute dietary exposure assessment.

 iii.
 Cancer.
 EPA determines whether quantitative cancer exposure and risk assessments are appropriate for a food-use pesticide based on the weight of the evidence from cancer studies and other relevant data.
 Cancer risk is quantified using a linear or nonlinear approach.
-If sufficient information on the carcinogenic mode of action is available, Start Printed Page 46277a threshold or nonlinear approach is used and a cancer RfD is calculated based on an earlier noncancer key event.
+If sufficient information on the carcinogenic mode of action is available, a threshold or nonlinear approach is used and a cancer RfD is calculated based on an earlier noncancer key event.
 If carcinogenic mode of action data are not available, or if the mode of action data determines a mutagenic mode of action, a default linear cancer slope factor approach is utilized.
-Based on the data summarized in Unit III.A., EPA has concluded that a nonlinear RfD approach is appropriate for assessing cancer risk to pyroxasulfone.
+EPA has concluded that a nonlinear RfD approach is appropriate for assessing cancer risk to pyroxasulfone.
 Cancer risk was assessed using the same exposure estimates as discussed in Unit III.C.1.ii.

 2. Dietary exposure from drinking water.
 The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for pyroxasulfone in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of pyroxasulfone.
 Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.